khyron-realm/khyron-realm-website/docs/gameplay/spaceship.md

 # Spaceship

-**Starship** is a two-stage ship designed to transport cargo to another planets ...
+**Starship** is a two-stage ship designed to transport cargo to another planet.

 ![Spaceship](/img/wiki/spaceship_exterior.png)